-Zinc oxide is an odourless, white powder that is naturally occurring in the mineral zincite.
+Zinc oxide is an odorless, white powder that is naturally occurring in the mineral zincite.
 Because of its insolubility in water, zinc oxide has a number of practical uses and is commonly found in ceramics, pigments, foods, and first-aid tapes.

 In personal care products, zinc oxide is often used in sunscreen, anti-dandruff shampoo, and deodorant.

-Many of the commonly used alternatives like dimethicone, mineral oil, and white petrolatum don’t meet Tom’s Stewardship Model standards as they are synthesized and/or derivatives of petroleum-based ingredients.
+Skin protectants are also regulated by the Food and Drug Administration and while there are many other ingredients recognized as skin protectants, many of the commonly used alternatives like dimethicone, mineral oil, and white petrolatum don’t meet Tom’s Stewardship Model standards as they are synthesized and/or derivatives of petroleum-based ingredients.

 Tom’s of Maine recognizes that no two people are alike, and even with naturally derived ingredients, some individuals may develop an allergic reaction that is unique to them.
 As with any product, be sure to discontinue use if you experience discomfort or other indications that the product may not be appropriate for your individual body chemistry.